10up/mce-table-buttons/readme.txt

 * Fixed issue with WebKit browsers (Safari and Chrome) - TinyMCE bug

 == Upgrade Notice ==

+= 3.3.1 =
+This release replaces references of `master` with `trunk` so please plan to update any references you have from `master` to `trunk` to ensure you continue to receive the latest updates on this plugin.

 = 1.5 =
 REQUIRES WordPress 3.3 or higher.
 Finally links table buttons row to kitchen sink!